firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/logo.md

 Always download the official logo from this page.
 Don’t modify the graphics or use modified versions you might find on the internet.
 Do not modify the logo to use it in your own project.
 Do not use part of the logo in your own project.
 Don’t use the logo in a way that suggests partnership or endorsement by Firefly III.

-If you think you should be an exception, ask me first.
+If you think you should be an exception, please ask me first.

 ## Colours